Reading Data

 Key considerations

-• The cache is a Cosmos DB document storage and it is the source of truth for your Xchange Connector.
+- The cache is a Cosmos DB document storage and it is the source of truth for your Xchange Connector.

-• The cache is updated based on a variety of factors, but most often based on a polling of changes.
+- The cache is updated based on a variety of factors, but most often based on a polling of changes.

-• The cache will persist until it is purged.
+- The cache will persist until it is purged.

-Create an initial placeholder data object
+Creating an example a data object

 In the directory your Connector’s C# project resides use this CLI command to begin:

-This directory is named Connector by default
+This directory is named

-Example CLI command:
+Example CLI command

 xchange data-object new --module-id app-1 --name Employees

-About this command:
+About this command

-data-object new This command will instantiate a new data object.
+This command will instantiate a new data object.
 The following are options for that command:

-connector-path This defines the path to which your Connector’s C# project resides within the repository.
+This defines the path to which your Connector’s C# project resides within the repository.
 Defaults to the current directory.

-Example result: This command will create a new directory in your connector project.
-Within the App/v1 directory there is a file named Employees (Where Employees is the object name provided).
+This command will create a new directory in your connector project.
+Within the App/v1

 It will also create the following:

-EmployeesDataObject EmployeesDataReader
+EmployeesDataObject

-EmployeesDataObject will also be added to its corresponding config and service definitions for this module.
+will also be added to its corresponding config and service definitions for this module.
 These files can be found at:

 Connector / App / v1 / AppV1CacheWriterConfig.cs